Copper

 • Clean, modern interface with fast search and filtering

-Limitations: Attio is a younger product with fewer integrations than established CRMs.
+Limitations: Younger product with fewer integrations than established CRMs.
 No invoicing, project management, proposals, or client portal.
-Per-seat pricing at $29–59/month scales quickly for growing teams.
+Per-seat pricing at $29-59/month scales quickly for growing teams.
 Limited reporting compared to mature platforms.

 Key features: